osisoft/AVEVA-Adapter-RDBMS-Docs/content/installation/install-pi-adapter-for-rdbms-using-docker.md

 	docker run -d --network host rdbmsadapter
 	```

-The default port `5590` is accessible from the host and you can make REST calls to RDBMS adapter from applications on the local host computer.
+The default port `5590` is accessible from the host and <!-- jokim Apr 12 2021: a bit unclear or awkwardly written. but not sure how to rewrite it... -->you can make REST calls to RDBMS adapter from applications on the local host computer.
 In this example, all data stored by the adapter is stored in the container itself.
 When the container is deleted, the data stored is also deleted.

 ### Provide persistent storage for the Docker container

-Complete the following to run the container:
+Complete the following <!-- jokim Apr 12 2021: use active voice "the following items..."  -->to run the container:

 1. Use the docker container image `rdbmsadapter` created previously.
 2. Type the following command line (you may need to use the `sudo` command):